All Episodes

 I could make that up.

-I I could just totally promote it this way.
+I could just totally promote it this way.

 It's so explosive.

-Because she admitted she's a fallen liberal and a fallen activist.
+And it looks like nothing is going to happen to her because she admitted it, because she admitted she's a fallen liberal and a fallen activist.

 Seems like that is punishment enough.

-Now here is her statement in Toto.
+Now, here is her statement in total.

 This is Anna Tariba, University of Oxford.

-At this year's black students' conference, I had sex with someone.
+At this year's Black Students' Conference, I had sex with someone.

 The other party later informed me that the sex was not consensual.

-Does that not sound sound just funny?
+Does that not sound just funny?

 I had sex with someone, and then later they told me it was non-consensual.